taimur1871/pytorch_toy_model/README.md

-# pytorch_toy_model
+# Pytorch Toy Models

-quick model for testing deployment
+A simple pytorch implementation to use for testing a deployment framework